lightclient/oru/README.md

 # oru.etk

-An optimist rollup written in EVM assembly.
+An optimistic rollup written in EVM assembly.